Almiraat/goFPU/README.md

 ### In doubt, seek help

 If you are still unsure, feel free to ask for help from myself or Greenhost.
-You can also check a suspicious website yourself with the online scanning engine [VirusTotal](https://www.virustotal.com/gui/home/url).
+You can also check a suspicious website yourself with the online scanning engine <a href="https://www.virustotal.com/gui/home/url" target="_blank">VirusTotal</a>.

 Good luck and watch out for phishes these holidays :)